CBD and South East Light Rail: UNSW High Street

 The UNSW High Street stop serves the upper campus of the University of New South Wales.
 It was to have been located at the southern end of Wansey Road, adjacent to High Street, but was moved onto High Street itself as part of the project's Submissions Report.
 As part of the changes to the Randwick stop, the design was changed from an island platform to two side platforms.

 Randwick

 The Randwick stop is located at the eastern end of High Street in Randwick.
 The stop was originally proposed to be named Randwick Junction.
 The design features an island platform.
-The site will be a major interchange between buses and light rail.
-Bus stops are proposed for Belmore Road, Avoca Street and Clara Street.

-The original design featured two side platforms located in High Cross Park adjacent to Belmore Road.
-This location attracted criticism from community members due to loss of trees and parkland.
-The stop was redesigned in the project's Submissions Report to reduce the loss of green space in the park, however a campaign to move the stop continued.
-Randwick City Council requested the stop be moved to High Street, outside the Prince of Wales Hospital and TfNSW ultimately agreed to do this.
-A location within High Cross Park was considered to provide the best interchanges between trams and buses.

 ES Marks

 The ES Marks stop, known as Carlton Street during development, is located on Anzac Parade south of the intersection with Carlton Street.
 The stop will serve a residential area.
 It is named after the nearby ES Marks Athletics Field.
 The design features an island platform.